dobidi/bidify-rb/README.md

 ### Options

-The following is the list of options with their default values
+Available options with their default values are as follows:

 - `greedy: false`

     By default, bidification stops when it reaches an element that has `dir` attribute.
 Use `true` to disregard any existing `dir` attributes.

 - `with_table_support: false`

     Use `true` to add table tags support.

 ## License

 This project is a Free/Libre and Open Source software released under LGPLv3 license.